Print friendly version

 Maple syrup urine disease is an inherited disorder in which the body is unable to process certain protein building blocks (amino acids) properly.
 Beginning in early infancy, this condition is characterized by poor feeding, vomiting, lack of energy (lethargy), seizures, and developmental delay.
 The urine of affected infants has a distinctive sweet odor, much like burned caramel, that gives the condition its name.
 Maple syrup urine disease can be life-threatening if untreated.

 - Genetics Home Reference (GHR) contains information on Maple syrup urine disease.
-Click on the link to go to GHR and review the information.
+This website is maintained by the National Library of Medicine.

 - The Maple Syrup Urine Disease Family Support group has a list of low protein products on their Web site that is intended as a general reference and resource for parents and others involved with the care of persons with maple syrup urine disease (MSUD).